SongProOrg/songpro.org/source/index.html.md

 # About

-SongPro is a text file format for making chord & lyric lead sheets for songs.
-It is inspired by ChordPro and Markdown.
+<p class="lead">SongPro is a text file format for making chord & lyric lead sheets for songs.</p>

 ## An Example